 Becoming an IT Cyber Security Specialist

-Like many computer science careers, cyber security is rapidly growing as internet technology becomes more and more critical to business operations.
+Like many IT careers, including software engineering, cyber security is rapidly growing as internet technology becomes more and more critical to business operations.
 A career as a cyber security specialist is certainly a lucrative one, but it also has its downsides.

 Pros vs. Cons

 Here are the pros and cons of becoming a cyber security specialist.

 - Rapid Growth.
 The cyber security sector is rapidly expanding, with jobs expected to increase by 33% between 2020 and 2030, much faster than average compared to other industries.

 - Financial Benefits.
 In 2020, the median annual pay for a cyber security professional was over $100,000.00 per year.
 That’s almost $50.00 per hour, a very lucrative income.

 - Never Dull.
 The cyber security world is constantly evolving.
 Cyber security specialists can expect to learn and adapt all the time, which keeps things interesting.

 - Education Time.
 Unless you already have a degree in a related field, getting the necessary education to become a cyber security professional can be expensive and time-consuming.

 - Long Hours.
 The internet never sleeps, which means many businesses need their security team online 24/7, which can mean long hours and late nights.